Access modifiers in java – explain.

 Access modifiers specifies who can access them.
 There are four access modifiers used in java.
 They are public, private, protected, no modifer (declaring without an access modifer).
 Using ‘no modifier’ is also sometimes referred as ‘package-private’ or ‘default’ or ‘friendly’ access.
 Usage of these access modifiers is restricted to two levels.
-The two levels are class level access modifier and member level access modifier.
+The two levels are class level access modifiers and member level access modifiers.

 I) Class level access modifiers (java classes only)